Evergreen Insurance Prep

 Timer (optional)

-The California exam requires a score of 60% to pass.
 Each module is scored separately here so you know exactly where you stand.
+To pass the real California exam you need 60%.

 Unlock the full question bank

 The free sample gives you about 20 questions per module.
-The full bank contains every question — general insurance plus state law — with written, statute-cited explanations. $49, one time, lifetime access — every state and line we add later included.
+The full bank contains every question — general insurance plus state law — with written, statute-cited explanations. $49, one time, lifetime access on up to 3 devices — every state and line we add later included.

 Score history